Melania Trump could end up being a key figure in the case against embattled Trump lawyer Michael Cohen

 “Both motive, and timing and motive, are relevant distinctions,” Paul S. Ryan, vice president of policy and litigation at Common Cause, told Business Insider.
 “With respect to motive, John Edwards’s lawyers made a big deal at the trial about the fact that the DOJ had zero evidence that Hunter was talking to the press about going public with her story or even contemplating it.”

 Daniels had first come forward with her story in a 2011 interview with a celebrity gossip magazine.
 She said during a recent “60 Minutes” interview that Trump worked to squash the piece from being published.
-Cohen approached her with the hush money and non-disclosure agreement once word got out that she was considering coming forward in a new interview.
+Cohen approached her with the hush money and nondisclosure agreement once word got out that she was considering coming forward in a new interview.

 - source